iBlitzkriegi/Vixio/README.md

 # Setup

 To use Vixio, you must first have a bot on your Discord server.
-To do so, follow the [picture tutorial](https://imgur.com/a/RwNN4) or the instructions below:
+To do so, follow the [video tutorial](https://youtu.be/AXGETouUzoo) or the instructions below:

 - Go to [discord's application dashboard](https://discordapp.com/developers/applications/me) and click on "New Application".
 You may have to login!
 - Give the application a name under "App Name" then in the bottom right click "Create Application".